bogaudio/BogaudioModules/README-prerelease.md

 #### <a name="matrix44"></a> MATRIX44

-An 4x4 channel matrix mixer.
+A 4x4 channel matrix mixer.
 Each input can be routed with an independent level to each of the eight output mixes.
+MATRIX44 is expandable with <a href="matrix44cvm">MATRIX44CVM</a>.

 *Note that the matrix knobs are attenuverters, and default to zero.*  That means there will be no output, regardless of the inputs, until some knobs are changed to non-zero values.